AcademySoftwareFoundation/tac/process/tsc_faq.md

 ## FAQs about TSCs

-### Q: Is a TSC member required to have their employer be a member of the Academy Software Foundation?
+### Q: Is a TSC member required to have their employer be a member of the {{ site.foundation_name }}?

-A: No - All technical community work, such as projects and working groups, is open to anyone to participate and not bound by membership in the Academy Software Foundation.
+A: No - All technical community work, such as projects and working groups, is open to anyone to participate and not bound by membership in the {{ site.foundation_name }}.

 ### Q: Does a person lose their membership in a TSC if they leave or change employers?